jacobh310/knn_stock_app/README.md

 ---
 This web app uses the KNearest Neighbor Regressor to make predictions on the direction the next day's stock price

 For complete summary checkout this Repo: https://github.com/jacobh310/stock_prediction-models/tree/master/KNearest_Neighbor_regressor
+Checkout the Web App at: https://knn-stock-predictor.herokuapp.com/

 ## Requirements
 - pandas